 Nina Ruvinsky focuses her practice on representing corporations and individuals in complex litigation matters.
-She advises clients on internal investigations and government inquiries, commercial disputes, employment matters, and advertising disputes.
+She advises clients on insurance issues, internal investigations and government inquiries, commercial litigation and arbitration, advertising disputes, antitrust matters, and employment matters.

-In her investigations and white collar practice, Nina has conducted investigative interviews, participated in meetings with government investigators and company boards, and participated in all aspects of investigations, findings of fact and preparation of responsive strategies.
-Her investigations experience includes federal criminal and civil investigations, state attorneys general enforcement, and company internal investigations.
+In her investigations and white collar practice, Nina has conducted investigative interviews, participated in meetings and proffers with government investigators, advised company decision-makers, and participated in all aspects of investigations and preparation of responsive strategies.
+Nina’s investigations experience includes federal criminal and civil investigations, state Attorney General enforcement, and company internal investigations.

 Nina also maintains an active pro bono practice, including the representation of asylum seekers in immigration proceedings.
-She was named a “Rising Star” in Pro Bono by the National Immigrant Justice Center.
+She was named a “Rising Star” in Pro Bono by the National Immigrant Justice Center (NIJC).
 She is a member of the Chicago office’s Pro Bono Committee.
+Nina was also honored to be selected as one of the firm’s delegates to join the Leadership Council on Legal Diversity (LCLD).

 - University of Michigan Law School, J.D., cum laude, Managing Editor, University of Michigan Journal of Law Reform